yungryce/Email_FA/README.md

 ## Overview

-This Azure Function App provides a serverless solution for handling user registrations and sending email notifications.
+This Azure Function App provides a serverless solution for handling email requests using queue messages.
 The app includes an HTTP-triggered function for user registration and a queue-triggered function for sending emails based on user actions (signup, login, logout, and account updates).

 ## Features